Sociology

 • A good Master’s degree in sociology or a closely related field from a recognised university and the ability to pursue research in the candidate's proposed field of advanced study.

-• A good language proficiency score: IELTS score at least 7.0 (on all subtests); TOEFL score at least 105 – Internet Based Test Score or 580 – Paper Based Test Score.
+• A good language proficiency score: IELTS score at least 7.0 (overall); TOEFL score at least 105 – Internet Based Test Score or 580 – Paper Based Test Score.
 IELTS is preferred.
 The IELTS/TOEFL score must have been attained within 2 years prior to application.

 • Applicants who fulfilled either of the following criteria are exempted from the IELTS or TOEFL submission: